adscorp100/mdhomecarebuild/src/content/blog/ndis-price-guide.md

 The NDIS Support Catalogue, part of the 2024-25 guide, lists all available supports with price limits, support categories, descriptions, and line item numbers, crucial for lodging payment requests.
 It includes:

 - **Support Categories**: Broad groupings such as Assistance with Daily Life, Assistance with Social and Community Participation, and Consumables, each with specific sub-items.
+These are funded from your [Core Supports budget](/blog/ndis-core-supports).
+You can learn more in our guides to [Improved Daily Living supports](/blog/ndis-improved-daily-living-cb-daily-activity-guide-2025), [Social and Community Participation](/blog/ndis-social-community-participation-guide), and [NDIS Consumables](/blog/ndis-support-categories-consumables-guide-2025).
 - **NDIS Line Item Codes**: Unique codes for each support item, essential for accurate invoicing and claiming.
 For example, community social and recreational activities might use code 04_210_0125_6_1, as seen in [Down Syndrome NSW blog](https://www.downsyndromensw.org.au/blog/ndis-pricing-arrangements-and-price-limits-2024-25).
 - **Price Limits**: Maximum prices providers can charge, with flexibility for negotiation below these limits, ensuring cost-effectiveness.